mehedieh/blog2022/_posts/2019-08-09-survival-guide-for-undergrads.markdown

 ### Offcampus opportunities

+Companies generally advertise offcampus openings after they are done with campus visits.
+These advertisements are put out on their LinkedIn pages, Official websites or third party sites like ReferHire and InstaHyre.
+Some companies require you to obtain a referral from their employees.
+Here is where networking helps you big time.
+You can approach college seniors using LinkedIn and ask them to refer you to their companies.
+And ofcourse requesting a referral would be much more easier if you already know him personally.
+In case you do not, still try contacting them.
+Most people are comfortable referring someone from their alma mater.

+One key difference between oncampus and offcampus interviews is the structure of selection process.
+You might have to compete on an open platform with other applicants or the company might call you for an online [code-pair round](https://www.hackerrank.com/products/codepair/).
+Some companies conduct on-site rounds too.

 ### How to approach your internship
+So you have got an internship.
+Now what to do next?
+You should start casually reading about your company's products.
+Who knows you might find something that you are passionate about?.
+If that is the case you can ask the organization to set you up with a certain team (if thats feasible with that org).
+That's a fact most undergrads are unaware of.
+Even I was unaware of this until it happened to a close friend of mine who was a co-intern at Adobe.

+When you join your respective companies as interns, you will given a project to accomplish.
+THe idea behind assigning you a project is to make you comfortable with the inside processes of the company.
+Undergrads usually limit their internship experience to their intern project, stipend and pre-placement offer.
+And that's a huge opportunity loss.
+During your internship take out time to talk to other employees and discuss with them what they are working on.
+Make sure you take away a new skill or experience from your internship that would be useful to you in the future.

 ## Undergraduate Research
 Doing research during bachelor's degree is not necessary but is useful in my opinion.
 Research work requires you to develop a lot of skills, creativity, technical writing, logical thinking, programming to name a few.
 All these skills are useful in any profession.
 Therefore I would suggest that even if you are not looking to study further after obtaining your bachelor's degree, you should try working on at least one research project.
 It doesn't have to be anything fancy or groundbreaking.
 You could do a comparitive study of different algorithms used to solve a certain problem, analyse how an algorithm behaves when it gets some weird input or you could even write a paper on some project you worked on.
 Its not imperative for you to have it published in a big conference.
 You can simply put it on arxiv.org.
-The message is indulge in research to enhance the skills I mentioned above.
-And of course you do get bragging rights if you have a paper :).
+The underlying message is - _indulge in research to enhance the skills I mentioned above_.
+And of course you also get bragging rights if you have a paper :).

 **Expectations from undergraduate research** : People in general don't expect you to do something earth shattering from students pursuing their bachelor's degree.
 It would be exceptional if you manage to do so but you shouldn't be disappointed if the progress you make doesn't seem ground breaking.
 Remember great results are a culmination of years of scientific output.
 Therefore if you are working on a large problem and you manage to find a better solution to a small subproblem, don't be afraid to publish it.
 This has two advantages.
 1. Doing so is **motivating**.
 Research takes time and it is quite common to lose interest in between.
 In such a situation nothing beats the happiness of paper acceptance.